Quantifying Individual Risk for Binary Outcomes

 \rule[0.25\baselineskip]{\textwidth}{1pt}

 In Algorithm 1, the full sample is divided into $K$ subsets.
 For each subset indexed by $I_k$, the nuisance parameters are trained in the corresponding complementary subset $I_k^C$ while predictions are made within $I_k$.
 The predicted values of nuisance parameters from all subsets collectively form the final estimates.
-Subsequently, the proposed estimator of $\beta_{\rho}$ is obtained as a sample average of the constructed influence function, using the estimated nuisance parameters.
-The cross-fitting approach, as outlined in Algorithm 1, has been widely adopted in recent studies on causal inference, including works such as \cite{wager2018estimation, Athey-Tibsirani-Wager-2019, Kennedy-2020}.
-In Step 1 of Algorithm 1, we allow for the use of flexible machine learning techniques to estimate the nuisance parameters and thus can avoid the model specification on them.
+Subsequently, the proposed estimator of $\beta_{\rho}$ is obtained as a sample average of $\varphi(Y, A,X; \boldsymbol{\hat \eta}, \rho).$ The cross-fitting approach, as outlined in Algorithm 1, has been widely adopted recently~\citep{wager2018estimation, Athey-Tibsirani-Wager-2019, Kennedy-2020}.
+In Step 1 of Algorithm 1, we allow for the use of flexible machine learning techniques to estimate the nuisance parameters.

-\section{Additional Results for Simulation}
+\subsection{Additional Results for Simulation}